Want a Long, Happy Marriage? Be Loving AND Stubborn

 You might be surprised to learn that stubbornness in marriage is a good thing.

-Some spouses try to create a happy marriage through grand romantic gestures like sending flowers, planning romantic dinners, or wearing sexy lingerie.
-While that is a pretty good plan for creating a Happy Valentine’s Day or Happy Anniversary, it is a woefully inadequate plan for sustaining a happy marriage.
+Some spouses try to create a happy marriage through grand romantic gestures like sending flowers, planning romantic dinners, champagne at sunset, or wearing sexy lingerie.
+Special plans like these do go a long way toward creating a terrific date night or memorable summer vacation, but they are woefully inadequate for sustaining a happy marriage.

-Other, more enlightened spouses realize that love is an action word.
+Other, more enlightened spouses realize that love is an action word that is best demonstrated by frequent small gestures.

 In fact, they make it look easy.

-Clearly, this kind of an approach to marriage, does make day-to-day life easier and more pleasant, in part, because relationship intimacy, commitment and passion fuse together to create a Teflon-type protection against routine ups and downs.
+Clearly, this kind of approach to marriage does make day-to-day life easier and more pleasant, in part, because relationship intimacy, commitment, and passion fuse together to create a Teflon-type protection against routine ups and downs.

-But, when real challenges enter a marriage, spouses need to show commitment on steroids!
-To sustain a marriage through life’s big challenges, couples need to be stubbornly persistent.
+But, when real challenges enter a marriage, spouses must show commitment “on steroids”!
+To sustain a marriage through life’s big challenges, couples must be stubbornly persistent.
 And it also helps to take a marriage refresher course, to prove it.

 Some big challenges are invited, like raising children and building a career.
 Others are unwanted, like illness, job loss, alcoholism, or a big mistake.

-But, what it takes to sustain a happy marriage through both invited and unwanted marital challenges is good, old-fashion stubbornness.
-That is, couples have to want to stay together and to be unwilling to accept any other outcome.
+But what it takes to sustain a happy marriage through both invited and unwanted marital challenges is good, old-fashioned stubbornness.
+That is, couples must want to stay together and be unwilling to accept any other outcome.

 Judy C. Pearson author of Lasting Love: What Keeps Couples Together, included in her book an explanation of the value of stubbornness provided to her by Larry Constantine, who at the time was the editor of Lifestyle and a professor of family studies.